 This course will focus on social justice and the concept of advocacy.
 Social justice issues result from unequal access to resources; unfair treatment of individuals and communities based on race, gender identity, sexual orientation, ability, class; and laws and policies that support exclusion, segregation, and inequality.
-Using different modes of rhetorical communication and argumentation, you will create texts that raise awareness, participate in classroom discussions, and advocate for your selected issue in an argument-based research paper.
+Using different modes of rhetorical communication and argumentation, you will create texts that raise awareness, participate in classroom discussions, and advocate for your selected issue.
 Through this work, you will learn how to use writing as a powerful tool for change.